 1987 – Shenandoah Long Distance Company formed.
 Within a year it captures 35% of the local market.

-1990 – Shenandoah Cellular became the first company in the state of Virginia to offer cellular service to a rural area.
+1990 – Shenandoah Cellular launched and became the first company in the state of Virginia to offer cellular service to a rural area.

 1994 – Internet service is made available.